 - PG Dip in Professional Practice in Architecture – Module Leader of ’Architectural Practice’

 - PhD Programme: PhD Supervisor

-	I am currently joint Course Leader for the design-led MA Architecture, leading the interdisciplinary Cultural Identity & Globalisation ‘Research Lab 1’ (RL1).
+I have been Course Leader for MArch (ARB/RIBA Part 2) course, and the design-led MA Architecture, leading the interdisciplinary Cultural Identity & Globalisation ‘Research Lab 1’ (RL1).
 RL1 explores questions of cultural identity and their relationship to the intense cultural changes, ethical dilemmas, risks, and creative opportunities brought about by globalisation.
 RL1 seeks to bring research and practice together, and through collaborative partnerships (including with other schools of architecture, architects, artists, NGOs, United Nations Development Programme, and United Nations Habitat) analyses and develops design proposals for urban environments in the UK and overseas, whether for geopolitical, complex cultural, or globally networked sites.